mikepierce/GNU-bc-Functions/README.md

     which displays a number `n` in bases 2, 3, …, 36.
   - [Prime Integer Factorization](https://en.wikipedia.org/wiki/Integer_factorization)
     (`factor(n)`)
-    which displays the prime integer factors of `n`
+    which displays the prime integer factors of `n`.

 ## Conventions